HadoopGenomics/Hadoop-BAM/README.txt

 ------------

 Hadoop 0.20.2 or later in the 0.20.x or 1.0.x series.
-The latest stable release, 1.0.3, is recommended.
-The unstable 0.22.x, 1.1.x, and 2.x.x releases are not supported by this version of Hadoop-BAM.
+The latest stable release, 1.0.4, is recommended.
+The unstable 0.22.x, 0.23.x, 1.1.x, and 2.x.x
+releases are not supported by this version of Hadoop-BAM: use them at your own risk.

 Picard SAM-JDK.
 Version 1.76 is provided in the form of sam-1.76.jar and picard-1.76.jar.
 Later versions may also work but have not been tested.